nearform/react-browser-hooks/docs/guide.md

 <p>Full Screen: {fsb.fullScreen ? 'open' : 'closed'}</p>
 ```

-The returned object has the following properties:
+Parameters:
+- callback (function): optional callback function

+Returns an object containing:
-- fullScreen: whether in full screen mode or not
+- fullScreen (boolean): whether in full screen mode or not
-- info: some information as to why we are in fullScreen mode
+- info (object): some information as to why we are in fullScreen mode
-    - reason: why we are in full screen mode e.g. borderless full screen as innerWidth and innerHeight are the same size as the screen
+    - reason (string): why we are in full screen mode e.g. borderless full screen as innerWidth and innerHeight are the same size as the screen
-    - sizeInfo: the sizeInfo object used to determine if in full screen, this is returned so that users can make further judgement as to whether in fullscreen mode or not
+    - sizeInfo (object): the sizeInfo object used to determine if in full screen, this is returned so that users can make further judgement as to whether in fullscreen mode or not

 A callback can be passed into the hook, which is called when the fullScreen property changes.